kunal2630/Git-test/README.md

-git init  --> Give your file superpower of git
+git init  --> Give your file superpower of git.

 git add <file_name> --> move code from working area to staged area